mtxrii/Acacia/NATIVE_FUNCTIONS.md

 #### String
 >These functions are mounted on strings automatically, but do not modify them.
 They only return a value.
 For example, `" abc ".strip()` returns `"abc"` but does not modify the original string.
 Note that `String` below refers to any string in code, as opposed to the word "String".
+* String.contains() - returns whether or not a string contains another.
+Takes in a string to find.
 * String.replace() - replaces given string with another.
 Takes in a string to find, and string to replace with.
 * String.split() - returns a set from a string.
 Takes in string to use as splitter.
 Default is one space.
 * String.strip() - removes spaces from beginning and end.
 Takes in no arguments.